skillrepos/ctr-de/labs.md

 </p>
 </details>

+---
-**Lab 3 – Debugging Docker Containers**
+## Lab 3 – Debugging Docker Containers**

-**Purpose: While our app runs fine here, it’s helpful to know about a few commands that we can use to learn more about our containers if there are problems.**
+### Purpose: While our app runs fine here, it’s helpful to know about a few commands that we can use to learn more about our containers if there are problems.**
+⬇️
 <details>
 <summary>Click to expand steps for Lab 3</summary>